borntyping/borntyping.github.io/index.md

 You can find me at [Sam Clements][linkedin] on LinkedIn.

-I'm a software engineer with a history of developing internal tooling for engineering teams.
-I've worked in teams labeled "devops", "operations", "infrastructure", and "developer experience"; but always with the goal of making my peers more effective.
+I'm a software engineer with a history of developing internal tools and processes for engineering teams.
+I've worked in teams labeled "operations", "devops", "infrastructure", "developer experience", and "platform engineering"; always with the goal of making my peers more effective.

-I'm at my best when working on tools for other engineers, and have broad experience across projects that have included complex CI/CD pipelines, web applications, REST APIs, dependency and release management services, infrastructure-as-code deployments, and automated test suites.
+I'm at my best when working on tools for other engineers, and have broad experience across projects that have included complex CI/CD pipelines, web applications, REST APIs, infrastructure-as-code, dependency and release management services, and automated test suites.

-I'm an expert Python programmer, and pick up languages like JavaScript, TypeScript, PHP, Rust, Java, and Ruby as and when I need to.
+I'm an expert Python programmer, and pick up languages like Golang, JavaScript, TypeScript, PHP, Rust, Java, and Ruby as and when I need to.

 * Software Engineer (Object Storage) at [Akamai][akamai] (2024–)
 * Production Engineer (Developer Experience) at [Kaluza][kaluza] (2022–2023)